varya/varya.github.com/src/documents/posts/using-sc5-styleguide_en.html.md

 Then, I was able to use the tool to build the interface representation.
 It required [a couple of Gulp tasks](https://github.com/varya/varya.github.com/blob/af38b1fb0bd6e5a1b043d002ad5dbf107f17e6c1/Gulpfile.js).

-I had to deviate from the example configuration in a couple of place to make my StyleGuide work as it does now.
+I had to deviate from the example configuration in a couple of place to make my Style Guide work as it does now.
 Let me name and explain these things.

 ### Providing the `appRoot` parameter.

-As I am hosting the StyleGuide website not it the root folder but in a subfolder named `styleguide`, I inform the generator about that, so it can build the properly working app:
+As I am hosting the Style Guide website not it the root folder but in a subfolder named `styleguide`, I inform the generator about that, so it can build the properly working app:

 ```js